seanpmaxwell/simple-color-print/README.md

 # simple-color-print

 Prints out different colors to the console.
 Use this for console printing in the backend.
 It also prints out the full object so you don't end up with "[Object object]".
+Also includes TypeScript declaration file.

-created by Sean Maxwell June 25, 2018
+created by Sean Maxwell June 25, 2018.

 - `cerr('hello world')` <-- prints red